 If you are looking for subject-specific materials, and especially if you'd like to use a database's subject thesaurus, you may find it easier to search an individual database instead of searching EDS.
 Choose specific databases from our Databases A-Z or Databases by Subject guides.

 If you are an IU Kokomo student or faculty/staff member, yes.
 To do so, enter your keywords into the search box as you would from on campus and then, when prompted, log in with your IU Kokomo username and passphrase in order to authenticate as one of our valid users.
 After logging in, your search results should appear on the next screen, ready for your review.

-IU Kokomo visitors may also use a limited version of EDS from off campus and the full version from our public access computers on campus.
+IU Kokomo visitors may also use a limited version of EDS from off campus and the full version on campus, through a Computer Guest Account (PDF).
 Learn more about EDS Guest Access on our Public Access and Research Resources page.